 - What search terms were used

-- Cookies that are set by other websites – If you are using the sharing facility already mentioned (i.e. Share content with Facebook, Twitter) then it is possible those websites (i.e. Facebook) may also set cookies when you log in to their service.
-ORCHA is not responsible for third party cookies of this nature and does not control these cookies.
+If you are using the sharing facility already mentioned (i.e., Share content with Facebook, Twitter) then it is possible those websites (e.g. Facebook) may also set cookies when you log in to their service.
+ACP and ORCHA are not responsible for third party cookies of this nature and does not control these cookies.

-- Embedded third party services – Occasionally we embed things like video, audio and pictures from other websites such as such as YouTube, Vimeo, Flickr or Soundcloud.
-This means it looks like one of our web pages, but the video is being fed through from another site (e.g. YouTube).
-When this embedded content is accessed via the ORCHA site, the owner of that site may use their own cookies to record that you watched or viewed the content.
-ORCHA has no control over these cookies so you should check the relevant website for more information.
+Occasionally we embed things like video, audio and pictures from other websites such as such as YouTube, Vimeo, Flickr or Soundcloud.
+This means it looks like one of our web pages, but the video is being fed through from another site (i.e. YouTube).
+When this embedded content is accessed via the ACP site, the owner of that sites content may use their own cookies to record that you watched or viewed the content.
+ACP and ORCHA have no control over these cookies so you should check the relevant website for more information.